Eye Spy (Agents of S.H.I.E.L.D.): Critical response

 Oliver Sava of The A.V.
-Club graded the episode a 'B+', feeling that the series was "getting better with each new episode, and now that it’s been picked up for a full season, I’m genuinely excited to see where the show goes from here.
-“Eye Spy” is a big step in the right direction, delving further into the history of these characters while laying groundwork for future stories.
-S.H.I.E.L.D. doesn’t need superheroes to be a captivating TV series, and making sure the human elements are developed is the best way to guarantee the show’s success."
-He felt that Armand "does impressive work depicting the mental toll of Akela’s experience, and her intensity early in the episode makes for a poignant final moment when she lays down in her prison cell, finally at peace after years of torment."
-Eric Goldman of IGN scored the episode 7.9 out of 10, praising the "darker and edgier elements" of the episode, the Akela/May fight, and Ward's storyline, pointing out that "some viewers have found [Ward] to be dull.
-I actually quite enjoyed Ward’s material in the pilot, and this episode was an especially nice spotlight for him ...
+Club graded the episode a "B+", feeling that the series was "getting better with each new episode, and now that it's been picked up for a full season, I'm genuinely excited to see where the show goes from here.
+"Eye Spy" is a big step in the right direction, delving further into the history of these characters while laying groundwork for future stories.
+S.H.I.E.L.D. doesn't need superheroes to be a captivating TV series, and making sure the human elements are developed is the best way to guarantee the show's success."
+He felt that Armand "does impressive work depicting the mental toll of Akela's experience, and her intensity early in the episode makes for a poignant final moment when she lays down in her prison cell, finally at peace after years of torment."
+Eric Goldman of IGN scored the episode 7.9 out of 10, praising the "darker and edgier elements" of the episode, the Akela and May fight, and Ward's storyline, pointing out that "some viewers have found [Ward] to be dull.
+I actually quite enjoyed Ward's material in the pilot, and this episode was an especially nice spotlight for him [...]
 He got some nice action beats along the way and one of the funnier moments of the episode".
 He did, however, criticize the fact that half of the team members are unready for combat, stating "3 out of 6 team members being unready for combat is 2 too many."